Towards Atomic MIMO Receivers: Overview of Atomic MIMO Receiver

 \section{Overview of Atomic MIMO Receiver}

-In the preceding section, we introduce the principles of atomic SISO receiver.
+In the preceding section, we introduced the principles of atomic SISO receiver.
 In this section, building on these principles, we propose the atomic MIMO receiver for multi-user communications.
-First, its architecture and principles are presented.
-Then, the problem of atomic-MIMO detection is formulated, which is solved in the next section.
+First, the transmission model of atomic MIMO receivers is presented.
+Then, the holographic-phase sensing measurement is incorporated into atomic MIMO receivers for detecting \emph{quadrature amplitude modulation} (QAM) symbols, followed by the model of quantum noise.